 Also, like all other DC motors, the field flux is proportional to the field current (Iseα Φ), in this motor all currents pass on the circuit are equal:

 Ise= Ia =Itotal; so:

 Φ α Ise α Ia.

-The field flux became proportional to the armature current or the total supply current so we say that the series motor flux is strong enough to produce sufficient torque.
+The field flux becomes proportional to the armature current or the total supply current so we say that the series motor flux is strong enough to produce sufficient torque.

 We should mention that the torque of the series motor is proportional to the square of the field current so we have this high starting torque.

-In series motor, the torque has a linear relationship with the current produced in the windings if a heavy current flows throw the windings a large torque produced in the motor
+In series motor, the torque has a linear relationship with the current produced in the windings.
+If a heavy current flows throw the windings, a large torque is produced in the motor.

-The speed of series motor depends on the torque, as a heavy electromagnetic torque produced a high strong speed produced this speed able to lift heavy load overcoming its initial inertia of rest.
+The speed of series motor depends on the torque, as a heavy electromagnetic torque produced a high strong speed.
+This speed is able to lift heavy load overcoming its initial inertia of rest.

-And for this reasons series motor becomes essential as the starter motor in industrial applications which deal with heavy mechanical loads like huge cranes or large metal chunks.
+And for this reason, a series motor becomes essential as a starter motor in industrial applications that deal with heavy mechanical loads like huge cranes or large metal chunks.

-until now everything going good but when we add external load to the shaft the speed of the motor automatically reduces and the motor doesn’t have the ability to bring back the reduced speed to its original value, and with this reduction in speed (N) we will have a back EMF
+When we add external load to the shaft, the speed of the motor automatically reduces and the motor doesn’t have the ability to bring back the reduced speed to its original value.
+And with this reduction in speed (N) we will have a back EMF